Tall Fescue

 Tall Fescue is a cool-season bunchgrass.
 It greens up early in the spring and by late May is already in flower.
 It grows between 2-5 feet tall if unmowed.
 Its leaves are stiff and sharply angled at the collar region to be held close to 90 degrees away from the stem.
 You can find a short membranous ligule and blunt auricles (shorter and rounder than other grasses), which are arm-like extensions of the leaf sheath.

 As Tall Fescue is starting to bloom, it might be tricky to tell what type of inflorescence it has.
-As the flowers are developing, it looks like it has a spike, but once fully developed you’ll see branches, which means it has a panicle.
+As the flowers are developing, it looks like a spike, but once fully developed branches become apparent, which means it is a panicle.
 The spikelets of this grass are oval shaped with pointed tips and short awns.
 They can be green to reddish in color.
 In bloom, you can find yellow anthers and white stigmas pushed out of the spikelets.

 Tall Fescue, Schedonorus arundinaceus, is a non-native, cool season grass found in fields, disturbed habitats, and planted as a lawn grass.
 Tall Fescue is a bunchgrass that grows two to five feet tall.
 Its leaves are stiff and sharply angled at the collar to be held about 90 degrees...